How to leave New York residency [Guide + FAQ]

 FAQ

 New York residency audits can be triggered by high income, a change in domicile or statutory residency, or many people moving out of the state.
-Audits often start with a questionnaire requesting proof of address.
+Residence audits often launch with a questionnaire arriving in the mail requesting proof of your address.

-Yes, New York does have a 183-day rule for determining residency for tax purposes.
-According to the rule, individuals may be considered residents if they spend 183 days or more in the state during a three-year period, including the current year and the two previous years.
+Yes, New York does use the 183-day rule to determine residency for tax purposes.
+According to the 183-day rule, individuals are considered residents of a state if they spend 183 days or more in the state during a three-year period, including the current and two previous tax years.

 The Statutory Residency Test, on the other hand, deems an individual a resident if they maintain a permanent place of abode in the city for substantially all of the year and spend more than 183 days in New York City.